neogeographica/quakesounds/README.md

 If there is no "quakesounds.cfg" file in the working directory, and no settings on the command line, then quakesounds will create a default version of the config file and exit.
-Let's do that now by running quakesounds without any command-line arguments:
+So if you run quakesounds without any command-line arguments:

     .\quakesounds.py

-You should now see a new file named "quakesounds.cfg" in the working directory.
+... then that will create a default "quakesounds.cfg" file in the working directory **if** there is not currently such a file.
+On the other hand, if there already is a config file, then invoking quakesounds like this will run it using whatever settings are in the config file.

 ### The targets file